MAXOHNO/terminal/README.md

 youtube «string»
 | Your chosen string will be searched using the youtube search engine

+faceitstats «faceit_username»
+| You will get redircted to the faceitstats of the username you typed in

 help
 |  get help in the terminal